 Bruce Museum – FREE

-If you are able to participate in the Access Membership, you can choose between a four-person membership for $20 or a six-person membership for $30.
-The membership provides unlimited admission for 12 months from the date of purchase.
+If you are able to participate in the Access Membership, you can choose between a four-person membership or a six-person membership.
+The memberships are drastically reduced in price and provide unlimited admission for 12 months from the date of purchase.
+Contact the Membership Office for more information or to apply.

 KidCity Museum – $3 per person